hello-isa/hello-isa/README.md

 ### <div align="center">I'm Isa, a computer science student 💻</div>

-- 🤓 I am interested in front-end web development, data analytics and ML/DL
+- 🤓 Interested in front-end web development, data analytics and ML/DL

-- 🌊 I’m currently doing my thesis on the prediction of an oceanic variable and phenomena using deep learning algorithms
+- 🌊 Currently doing my thesis on the prediction of an oceanic variable and phenomena using deep learning algorithms

 <br/>